Generalized Multiple Importance Sampling: Sampling in Multiple Importance Sampling

-and proceed by generating $M$ samples, $\{\x_m\}_{m=1}^M$ (where $M\neq N$, in general) from them and properly weighting the samples drawn.
+MIS schemes consider a set of $N$ proposal pdfs, $\{q_{{n}}(\x)\}_{n=1}^N \equiv \{q_1(\x),\ldots,q_N(\x) \}$, and proceed by drawing $M$ samples, $\{\x_m\}_{m=1}^M$ (where $M\neq N$, in general) and properly weighting them.
 As a visual example, Fig. \ref{fig_approx} (b) displays a target pdf and two proposal pdfs, as well as the samples and weights that form a random measure approximating the posterior.

 It is in the way that the sampling and the weighting are performed that different variants of MIS can be devised.
 In this section, we focus on the generation of samples $\{\x_m\}_{m=1}^M$.
 For clarity in the explanations and the theoretical proofs, we always consider $M=N$, i.e., the number of samples to be generated coincides with the number of proposal pdfs.
-All the considerations can be automatically extended to the case $M=kN$, with $k\geq 1$ and $k\in \mathbb{N}$.
+All the considerations can be automatically extended to the case with $M=kN$ samples, with $k\in \mathbb{N}^+$.
+The sampling and weighting procedures that we propose in the following can be easily applied to each block of $N$ samples.
+Then, the estimators described in the previous section would use all the $M=kN$ samples.
+In this work, we consider that we have no prior information about the adequacy of the proposals.
+Hence, all the proposals will be equally used for sampling purposes (see more details in Section \ref{sec:samplingMixture}).
+The use of the complete set of $N$ proposal pdfs {with no prior information about them} can {also represent a} single equally weighted mixture proposal,